ToVinhKhang/ToVinhKhang/README.md

 ### Business Systems Analysis
 _• Identifying customer requirements, make business processes/rules clear (BACCM).
 Manage the change from beginning to implementation.._
 <br />
-_• Provide BRD/SRS documents (user stories, use cases, diagrams, flowcharts, wireframes, etc)._
+_• Provide Wireframes, User stories, BRD/SRS docs (use-cases diagrams, activity diagrams, ERD, etc).._
 <br />
 _• Have basic knowledge about Waterfall, Agile and used to be studied courses in domains of tourism, restaurant, hotel, education, insurance._
 <br />